 - Plan – Establish a strategic plan to accomplish the program goals

-- Do – Execute the plan and develop your CSR report and scorecard
+- Do – Execute the plan and develop your ESG report and scorecard

 - Check – Perform an internal and external assessment of achievement

 - Act – Reevaluate performance against goals, and set incremental plans for continual improvement